 Best time of year to party in Winnipeg

-Jive to the beat at Winnipeg’s Festival du Voyageur (February), which is the largest winter festival in Western Canada.
+Jive to the beat at Winnipeg’s Festival du Voyageur (February), the largest winter festival in Western Canada.
 It might be freezing but you’ll definitely have a great time at this massive winter celebration held in several venues around the city.

 Where to party in Winnipeg